Bandwidth/bandwidth.github.io/voice/bxml/callbacks/transferComplete.md

 In a simultaneous ringing scenario, only one B-leg succeeds and this event corresponds to that successful leg.
 If none of the calls were answered, the `transferComplete` event corresponds to one of the legs.

+The `cause` for a `transferComplete` event on a call can be:
+- `hangup`: there was no more BXML to execute in it; it indicates that the call ended normally.
+- `busy`: the callee was busy.
+- `timeout`: the call wasn't answered before the `callTimeout` was reached.
+- `cancel`: while the call was ringing, it was cancelled by its originator.
+- `rejected`: the call was rejected by the callee.
+- `callback-error`: a BXML callback couldn't be delivered.
+- `invalid-bxml`: an invalid bxml was tried to be played in the call.
+- `application-error`: some non-supported action was tried on the call, e.g. trying to play a .ogg audio.
+- `account-limit`: the rate limits on the account were reached.
+- `node-capacity-exceeded`: the system itself reached its maximum capacity.
+- `error`: some error not described in any of the other causes happened on the call.
+- `unknown`: some unknown error happened on the call.

 ### Expected response
 ```http
 HTTP/1.1 200